Berrymount: History

+In 1833 there was a dispute between Berry and his landlord about payments.

 The Ordnance Survey Name Books for 1836 give the following description of the townland- Lies in South-East of the parish.
 Protestant Bishop's land belonging to the See of Kilmore.
 Held on lease by J.C.
 Jones.
 Land Agent is Mr. Knipe.
 Rent per arable acre is 5 shillings & 6 pence to the bishop and 5 shillings to Jones.
 The soil is good and produces wheat, oats, barley and potatoes.
 The inhabitants are in good circumstances.
 Berrymount House is the residence of Mr. Berry.
 A neat house with planting.

 The Berrymount Valuation Office Field books are available for December 1838.